Cosmological Gravitational Waves from Ultralight Vector Dark Matter: Evolution of the tensor perturbations

 \subsection{Numerical solutions}

 In this section we present the results from a numerical implementation of the tensor perturbations in the vector field dark matter model.
-The implementation is based on the modified version of CLASS \cite{blas2011cosmic} from Ref. \cite{Chase:2024wsq}, which we extend here to solve for the tensor perturbations coupled with the scalar sector of the perturbations.
+The implementation is based on \texttt{class.VFDM} \cite{github}, our modified version of CLASS \cite{blas2011cosmic}, which solves the scalar sector following Ref. \cite{Chase:2024wsq}.
+We extend it here to evolve the tensor perturbations coupled to the scalar sector.
 The code is available at \cite{github}.
 The implementation is performed in Synchronous gauge (see Appendix \ref{appendix:synch_gauge} for the equations).
 Recall that tensor perturbations are gauge invariant.
 The details of the implementation are presented in Appendix \ref{appendix:class_implementation}.

 Previous numerical solutions for the tensor perturbations with VFDM can be found in Ref. \cite{Miravet:2020kuj}.
 However, in such reference the authors did not consider adiabatic initial conditions for the vector field, and solved for the vector field dynamics using a WKB approximation in a FRW background, uncoupled from the metric perturbations.
 In here, we consider the adiabatic initial conditions derived above, and solve for the tensor perturbations coupled to the rest of the species.